LizaShevchenko/pokemon_description/README.md

 127.0.0.1:8080/pokemon/pikachu

-If the pokemon you specified is an existing pokemon you will get a JSON response back with the Shakespearen description of it.
+If the pokemon you specified is an existing pokemon you will get a JSON response back with the Shakespearean description of it.

 Example: For this request 127.0.0.1:8080/pokemon/ you would see this response: